 At this stage in proceedings Superintendent Murdie addressed the Committee.
 He commenced by providing the Committee with a detailed breakdown of the various statistics in incidents of antisocial behaviour and stated that this was to give the Committee some perspective in regard to the level of incidents across the City.
 He highlighted that antisocial behaviour was a citywide problem but there was, at present, particular issues in the south of the City.
-He concurred with the Director of City and Neighbourhood Services that a co-ordinated Council and PSNI approach would be Council played.
+He concurred with the Director of City and Neighbourhood Services that a co-ordinated Council and PSNI approach would be essential to try and tackle the many issues and he welcomed the important role that the Council played.